-Early voting started for 2018 general election in Arizona on Wednesday, so what does that mean?
+Early voting is underway in Arizona, but what does that mean?

 The early voting process has a few steps, but here's a simple explanation:

-Most people no longer wait till ballot day to vote.
+Most people no longer wait until Election Day to cast their ballots.
 Instead, they sign up online for a mail-in ballot and vote early, skipping the long lines at polling places on Election Day.

-The FINAL day to mail back the mail-in ballots is October 31.
-Your mail-in ballot will explain to you how and where to mail back your ballot.
+The FINAL day to mail back the mail-in ballots and guarantee your vote is counted is Oct.
+31. Your mail-in ballot will explain to you how and where to mail back your ballot.

-However, just because you request a mail-in ballot doesn't mean you have to mail it back.
-If you miss the deadline to send back your ballot, you can drop it off at a polling place on Election Day, as long as you drop it off by 7 p.m. on Election Day.
+However, just because you use a mail-in ballot doesn't mean you have to mail it back.
+If you miss the Oct.
+31 deadline to guarantee your mailed ballot will be counted, you can drop it off at a polling place on Election Day, as long as you drop it off by 7 p.m. on Election Day.

-Other than mail-in ballots, citizens can vote early in another way in Maricopa County.
-Maricopa County Elections offices will be open from now through Nov.
-2 during normal operation hours.
+The Maricopa County Recorder's Office will also be open from now through Nov.
+2 during normal operation hours to answer questions.

 The 15th floor of Phoenix City Hall will also be available for early voters.